lukepereira/notebooks/documents/2020-cv/main.md

 **Contract and Freelance**

+-   Created Kubernetes deployments and GCP compute infrastructure for an alpha stage startup.
+Used machine-specific auto-scaling & auto-provisioning to remain cost efficient while minimizing latency

 -   Developed C++ software for secure and robust radio frequency communication between two Arduino microprocessors.
 Currently used to detect malfunctions in hydraulic lifts: <https://git.io/Jkmnw>